andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ---
 ## 1. Introduction

-This repository contains code and instructions for running a neonatal seizure detection deep learning algorithm using EEG signals as input.
+This repository contains code and instructions for running a neonatal seizure detection deep learning algorithm using EEG signals as input and a seizure probability trace as output.

-<br /> It is based on the published papers [1], [2] -links.
+<br /> It is based on the published papers [1], [2], [paper](https://ieeexplore.ieee.org/document/10290015).

 ___